Spomky-Labs/otphp/doc/QA.md

 ## Sometimes my TOTP lifetime is not exactly 30 seconds (period I defined)

-A TOTP will _ALWAYS_ live for the period you define.
+A TOTP _ALWAYS_ lives for the period you defined.

 If you try the following code lines, you may see 2 different OTPs.